-- A. Mandatory Reporting of Abuse, Improper use of Restraint, Neglect, Self-Neglect, Personal or Financial Exploitation, Abandonment - 1.
+A. Mandatory Reporting of Abuse, Improper use of Restraint, Neglect, Self-Neglect, Personal or Financial Exploitation, Abandonment

 Incidents must be reported as follows.
-An incident must be reported when it occurs under the care or supervision, or is reported to county staff or county-contracted service providers.
-An incident does not need to be witnessed to be reported.
-The person who witnesses or has reasonable cause to suspect an incident occurred must make the report.
+Incidents must be reported when they occur under the care or supervision, or are reported to county staff or county-contracted service providers.
+Incidents do not need to be witnessed to be reported.